droveda/oauth2-openidconnect-course/course02/NOTES02.md

 scheduled tasks, batch processing, etc...
 ![Client Credentials](/course02/images/client-credentials-grant-type.png)

-In some enterprise applications it can by used like a **Service Account**, you do not have a specific user logged or acting on behalf of a user.
+In some enterprise applications it can be used like a **Service Account**, you do not have a specific user logged or acting on behalf of a user.

 ### OpenID Connect